 As part of these sessions, we invite past local NC IDEA MICRO and SEED grant recipients to attend and share advice they have for potential applicants.
-With our marketing and outreach efforts being completely virtual for our Fall 2020 grants cycle, there haven’t been the same opportunities to involve former grant recipients.
 Since their advice always seems to resonate with applicants, we have reached out to several recent grant recipients to share their thoughts with those who may not have had the opportunity to attend a virtual or in-person information sessions.

 Daniel Yohannes and Michael Long, Renaissance Fiber, SEED Spring 2019